Zucchetto: In popular culture

-In one episode of the TV show Pawn Stars, Father Richard Kunst, curator of Papal Artifacts website, was called to authenticate a zucchetto said to have belonged to Pope Pius XII during World War II.
+In an episode the TV show Pawn Stars (season 17), Father Richard Kunst, curator of the Papal Artifacts website, was consulted regarding a zucchetto said to have belonged to Pope Pius XII during World War II.
 The show’s producers reached out to him because of his expertise in papal memorabilia.
-Father Kunst confirmed the authenticity of the item, highlighting its historical and religious significance.
+In that episode, Chumlee, one of the show's hosts, sought to determine whether the zucchetto was genuine, and consulted an assistant professor of theology in Rome who confirmed its authenticity.

-In that episode, Chumlee, one of the shows hosts' objective was to authenticate that zucchetto.
-They consulted an assistant professor of theology in Rome, who confirmed the zucchetto’s authenticity.
+In another episode of Pawn Stars (season 7), a pair of slippers and stockings alongside a zucchetto, all of which said to have belonged to Pope Leo XIII, were attempted to be sold to the store where most of these show episodes take place, but at the end they did not make any business with the owner of said items.